Comparing CION Invt (CION) & Its Peers

 Profitability

-This table compares CION Invt and its competitors’ net margins, return on equity and return on assets.
+This table compares CION Invt and its rivals’ net margins, return on equity and return on assets.

 |Net Margins